-For 1995, the possession exclusion applies to bona fide residents of American Samoa only.
+For 1996, the possession exclusion applies only to bona fide residents of American Samoa.

-Individuals in Guam, the CNMI, Puerto Rico, or the Virgin Islands are not eligible for the possession exclusion as discussed here.
-See the discussions of each of these possessions, later.
+Individuals in Guam, the CNMI, Puerto Rico, or the Virgin Islands are not eligible for the possession exclusion discussed here.
+The tax rules for each of these possessions are discussed later.